 - Resolve Shopify integration

-- The transaction flow when buying with Resolve
+- The online transaction flow when buying with Resolve

 - Your current checkout process to understand how Resolve will affect operations and customer experience